purohit0208/OpenFOAM_cases/README.md

 # OpenFOAM_cases:

 This repository contains OpenFOAM tutorials and their brief description.
-Some of these tutorials are standard test cases available in OpenFOAM tutorials, while others are self-made.
+Some of these tutorials are standard test cases available in OpenFOAM tutorials directory, while others are self-made.

 ## 1) incompressible-icoFoam-elbow tutorial: